 Two important points

 |From Singapore to||KrisFlyer miles||Velocity Points||Velocity Points transferred to KrisFlyer|

-|Between Frankfurt and New York||76,000||95,000||117,800|
+|Between Frankfurt & New York||86,000||95,000||133,300|

 I’ve compared the pricing of one-way Singapore-operated flights from Sydney and Melbourne to three destinations: Singapore, Tokyo and London.
-(The points needed for each destination are the same from Sydney, Melbourne, Brisbane, Adelaide and Canberra – figures from Perth and Darwin are lower.
+(The points needed for each destination are the same from Sydney, Melbourne, Brisbane, Adelaide and Canberra.
+Figures from Perth and Darwin are lower.)

 Based on these examples, it seems that: